gvellut/tppss/README.md

 Note that the timezone is not recorded inside the file.

 If there is no sunset or sunrise, the second and third colums have value `NA`.

+## Some notes

+The Latitude and Longitude must be in the same CRS as the DEM.

+The DEM (Digital Elevation Model) raster must contain heights above the ellipsoid.
+If the DEM contains instead the altitude above sea level in a gravitational model (for example, EGM96 if SRTM is used), it should first be transformed into heights.
+However, since only differences of altitudes are considered, it shouldn't matter much depending on the specific purpose (I use this tool for planning photography outings and I am fine with the precision I get).

+The value for the timezone option is something like `Europe/Paris` or `MST`.
+If not present, it is taken from the local machine.
+If the timezone has DST, the change is reflected in the times computed for surises and sunsets.

+The `distance` option indicates how far away from the position should heights be extracted from the DEM when computing the horizon.

 # Acknowledgements